conan-io/docs/reference/runners/docker.rst

     The docker runner feature is only supported by ``conan create`` command.
 The ``conan install --build`` command is not supported.

-In the following links you can find some examples about how to use a conan docker runner:
+The following links provide examples of how to use a Conan Docker runner:

 - :ref:`Creating a Conan package using a Docker runner<examples_runners_docker_basic>`
 - :ref:`Using a docker runner configfile to parameterize the Dockerfile base image<examples_runners_docker_configfile_build_args>`